 We need to ask ourselves what we want going forward.
 The university and we, as its students, should be embarrassed by the incident and the headlines it’s received.
 We must also think past this one party and understand that if bad behavior remains normalized, we can sadly expect to see cases that are worse than a video or allegations of drugging.
 And we won’t have the support system or resources in place to help those who need them.

 Editorials represent the majority view of The Miami Hurricane editorial board.
 The views expressed in this piece do not necessarily reflect the views of the entire staff or entire editorial board.
-We encourage questions, concerns and responses to be sent to firstname.lastname@example.org.
+This editorial was written by opinion editor Pari Walter.
+We encourage questions, concerns and responses to be sent to email@example.com.